microsoft/FluidFramework/packages/framework/framework-definitions/src/clipboard/Clipboard.md

 1. Components can host nested components in a hierarchical manner.
 2. The underlying Fluid model is private to the component.
 3. The rendering DOM is custom to the component and used only for rendering (it has no semantic value).
-It might not exists (e.g., component may not render anything) or might exist only partially (e.g., in the case of DOM virtualization).
+It might not exist (e.g., component may not render anything) or might exist only partially (e.g., in the case of DOM virtualization).
 4. Components might have a custom internal model, which is also private.
 5. Selection is custom to each component (e.g., text range, list, two-dimensional range).